Leo Cullen praises Fergus McFadden as he announces impending retirement

 Leinster coach Leo Cullen has praised Fergus McFadden’s contribution to Leinster and Ireland after the versatile back announced that he is to retire whenever the 2019/2020 season ends.

-McFadden, who turn 34 next month, has won 184 caps with Leinster to date and has represented Ireland 34 times.
+McFadden, who turns 34 next month, has won 184 caps with Leinster to date and has represented Ireland 34 times.

 McFadden made his debut for Leinster in the number 13 jersey against Cardiff Blues in September 2007, but over the next 13 years, McFadden would play in numerous positions and this versatility was one of the traits that Cullen was keen to praise when looking back on McFadden’s career.